raikwarroshni/simpleCrud/README.md

 ## How user can get started with the project?

+ First you need to install node environment in your machine you get reference from `https://nodejs.org/en/download/` second you have to run command `npm install`
  For starting the project command- `npm start`

 ## API Reference